Dodge D series: Diesel

 The 1978 models also saw the introduction of the second diesel-powered Dodge pickup truck.
-Available as an economy choice in the D/W 150 and 200 trucks was Mitsubishi's 6DR5 4.0L inline six-cylinder naturally-aspirated diesel, rated at 105 hp at 3500 rpm, and 230 N·m (169 lb·ft) at 2200 rpm.
+Available as an economy choice in the D/W 150 and 200 trucks was Mitsubishi's 6DR5 4.0-litre, inline six-cylinder naturally-aspirated diesel, rated at 105 hp at 3500 rpm, and 169 lbft of torque at 2200 rpm.
 The diesel used standard Dodge manual and automatic transmissions via a custom adapter plate which had the B/RB Big Block V8 bolt pattern.
 This rare factory option, VIN code H, was the result of the 1973 oil crisis and the collaboration of Chrysler and Mitsubishi.
 The engine, while being trustworthy and having far better economy than any other engine in the Dodge lineup at the time, suffered from low power output and was considered to be underpowered by American standards, despite having been previously used in the Japanese 3.5-ton cab-over Mitsubishi T44 Jupiter Truck and in industrial applications.
 It was not available in California.
-Because of the low sales, it was phased out quickly, and as a result, it became practically a single-year specialty.
+Because of the low sales, it was phased out after only 2,835 examples had been built.
+It was listed for 1979 as well but it is uncertain whether any were built.